Encapsulation in Object-Oriented Programming

 AbstractionEncapsulation

-Only relevant informationCode hiding to protect it
+Only relevant informationCode hiding for protection

 Focused on executionFocused on execution